💾 Product Development

 - Formally document what changes were made and when

 - Explain the value each change brings in terms that can be easily understood by those less familiar with Flexpa

 - Showcase a consistent and frequent cadence of product improvements

 To write a changelog entry, keep in mind the following order:

 - The very first sentence of the changelog should be exactly "what" has changed.
 This should be as clear as possible.

-- Additional context, like a "why", must follow.
-We use the changelog to provide written cues for the rest of the team to understand / announce the feature and talk about it consistently with customers.
+- Additional context, like a "why", must follow though.
+We use the changelog to provide written cues for the rest of the team to understand / announce the feature / talk about it consistently with customers.

-Purpose: Public commitment of work to allow for better planning.
-Ensuring accountability that commitments are met.
+Purpose: Public commitment to work to allow for better planning.
+Ensuring accountability (that commitments are met).
 Promoting cross-functional awareness of key work and progress - GTM, user testing, and product.
 To celebrate wins and collaboration across the team.